 9. Travel Advice.
 The UK Foreign Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice and https://travelaware.campaign.gov.uk/ which you are recommended to consult before booking and in good time before departure.
 If the FCDO advices against travel to a country we would cancel the tour or adjust, if appropriate, the itinerary to avoid the area concerned.
 See also clause 7.

 10. Complaints.
 If you have a problem with your tour please inform your tour manager or guide representative and the supplier of the services in question who will endeavour to put things right quickly.
 If your complaint cannot be resolved locally, your tour manager will ask you to make a written report which must be sent to us within 28 days of your return giving full details of your complaint.
 We will then endeavour to agree a reasonable level of compensation, if appropriate.
 In the unlikely event that agreement cannot be reached, you may wish to take advantage of the independent dispute resolution scheme offered by AITO — details available on request.

 12. Our Price Guarantee.
 We guarantee that once your booking has been confirmed, the cost will not be subject to any fuel and currency surcharges.
-For private group bookings, please see your quote for surcharge details.

 13. Our Liabilities to you.